-In the 2019 grain condition study, it was observed that most indirect heaters outperformed direct-fired heaters regarding energy efficiency.
+It was observed that most indirect heaters outperformed direct-fired heaters regarding energy efficiency.
 This proceeded to lead to more investigation into the comparison between these two heater types and resulted in an indirect fired heater being utilized on the same site as direct-fired heaters.
-Utilizing the two heater types on the same site was intended to reduce variables, such as producer methodology, bin type, and air distribution.
+Utilizing the two heater types on the same site was intended to reduce uncertainties, such as producer methodology, bin type, and air distribution.
 The values observed from the 2020 site-specific direct vs indirect heater is displayed in Table 6.
+Each line in Table 6 represents a drying session from an individual co-located bin in 2020.

-Direct Fired Bins: Indirect Fired Bins:
+Direct Fired Bins:

+Indirect Fired Bins: